 CREATE STREAM visits PARTITION ON COLUMN user_id EXPORT TO TOPIC visitors PARTITION ON COLUMN user_id ( user_id BIGINT NOT NULL, ip_address VARCHAR(128), login TIMESTAMP );

 The topic itself is configured in the database configuration file.
 If the topic is not configured before the stream is declared, no data written to the stream is added to the queue until the topic is added to the configuration.
-[What about deleting the topic?
-Ditto, dropping the stream?]
 Similarly, if the topic is removed from the configuration, the queue for the topic and its contents are deleted.